prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-parameters.md

 # Request parameters

-The tables below list methods and properties that PrebidMobile allows to customize in order to enrich the bid requests with actual data.
-The more info is provided about the user, the app, and the device the more chances to win a bid.
+The tables below list the methods and properties that the Prebid Rendering API uses for customization.
+The more data about the user, app, and device that can be provided the more chances to win an impression.

-Please strictly follow the recommendations in the below tables and provide all ❗ **Required** and **Highly Recommended** values.
+It is advised that you strictly follow the recommendations in the tables below.
+Any field marked with an ❗is required and recommended.

 1. [Targeting Properties](#prebidrenderingtargeting-variables)